-As you sheepishly read these silly sentences, you may by now have become surprisingly aware of some of my senseless shenanigans.
+As you sheepishly read these silly sentences, you may have become surprisingly aware of the strategy with some of my senseless shenanigans.

 Tantalizing tipsy ideas are getting me totally translucent, whatever that tactical thought means.

-Upon all unpretentious ideas I will never undo the unanimous understatements that I have uncovered here.
+Upon all unpretentious ideas I will never undo the unassuming unanimous understanding of the understatements I have uncovered here.

 Making any value out of this volume of nonsense is very vexing.